Witnesses recount fight about stolen gun night before officer's fatal shooting

 He said the friend, who he identified as Johns, hit him and he believe he phone fell out and he returned to the residence to find it.

 During the stop, Daniels refused consent to search his vehicle.
-And Duckworth told jurors he found no cause to search the vehicle without consent or arrest Daniels that night.
+And Duckworth told jurors he found no cause to search the vehicle without consent.

 Meanwhile, another officer contacted the group of friends on the 28th Street house to get their version of events.